Intro

 Now we need the list's uuid everywhere, where we fetch data from the backend.
 So somehow we need a uuid for this.
 Do you have a guess how?

-Of course, those components have to be adjusted in their parameters (or so called: Component props).
-Go ahead and change the props of those.
-Then you can use the list_uuid in the requests fired by the hooks used in the components.
+in the requests fired by the hooks used in the components.
 The easiest way to accomplish this is forwarding the signal, and read it inside the component.

 To spare you more headaches - use these adjusted components.
-The only thing that changed, is that they now all use the added list_uuid.
+The only thing that changed, is that they now all use the added list_uuid

 ShoppingListItemComponent